hopto-dot/JPDB-Discord-Bot/README.md

 # JPDB-Discord-Bot
 An unofficial Discord bot for **[jpdb](https://jpdb.io/)**'s **[Discord server](https://discord.gg/dmtZdP5Ze2)** that uses **[DSharpPlus](https://github.com/DSharpPlus/DSharpPlus)**.

-_Note: the bot isn't online 24/7 as it is still in development._

 ## Main commands:
 * !help - get help on commands
 * !japantime - get the time in japan